smarthomeNG/plugins/rcswitch/README.md

 <pre>./send 11111 2 1</pre>
 If the power plug does not switch at this point, you need to figure out why before proceeding.

 Because the setting of port 17, done with the command 'gpio export 17 out' will be lost after reboot, it has to made persistent.
-Therefore create file /usr/local/scripts/exportGPIO17
+Therefore, create file /usr/local/scripts/exportGPIO17
 <pre>sudo mkdir /usr/local/scripts/
 cd /usr/local/scripts/
 sudo nano exportGPIO17